darbyjohnston/DJV/docs/index.md

 The memory cache can be configured in the **Settings** tool.
 There are separate values for video, audio, and "read behind".
 The "read behind" value is the number of seconds that are read before the current frame.
-This is useful when shuttling frames to ensure that frames before and after the current frame are cached.
+This is useful to ensure frames are cached when scrubbing.

 Only the current file is stored in the cache.
 When the current file is changed, it is unloaded from the cache and the new file is loaded.